 I'm having issues with air bubbles on my nails after I paint them!Try applying the polish in thinner coats.
 Thick coats are notorious for bubbling.
 Also, two thick coats take much longer to dry than three thinner coats.
 Also, try not to shake your polish bottles too much.
 Rolling the bottle is much better for combatting bubbles.
 For glitter polishes that may have settled a bit, fight the urge to shake them and use a toothpick or an orange stick to stir the polish in a motion from the bottom of the bottle toward the top.
 You won't have air bubble issues, and your glitter will be much easier to apply.

-My polish starts peeling away from the nail too quickly!For the peeling issue, always make sure to wipe your nails off with remover prior to applying your base coat.
+My polish starts peeling away from the nail too quickly!For the peeling issue, always make sure to wipe your nails off with polish remover or pure acetone prior to applying your base coat.
 The remover will get rid of any traces of oil on your nails and improve the lifespan of your mani.
 Additionally, never skip on your base coat.
 It not only protects your nails, but is also a better polish bonding agent than your natural nails.
 A rubberized base coat is also a great option for extending the life of your mani.
 If possible, try not to keep your nails wet for extended periods of time.
 Always make sure to dry your hands and nails off completely when you're able to.

 I'm having a lot of trouble building up my sheers and jellies for more of an opaque finish!!This is actually a relatively easy one.
 Take your time.
 Allow your base coat to dry completely, and apply one coat.
 Now wait several minutes.
 Allow the first coat to dry.
 It is much easier to build up polish when you're not applying a fresh coat over a wet coat.
 You probably won't have an opaque finish after your second coat, so give it some time to dry again.
 On your third coat, you should have a smooth and opaque finish.
 Top coat and done!!
+If you're still having problems, you can also try using a ridge filler after your base coat.
+The ridge fillers have more of a milky white tone to them which will cut down on seeing a VNL, visible nail line, through your polish.

 The formula of my top coat seems to thicken after I've used it a few times.This happens with a lot of the fast dry top coats, like Seche Vite.
 Seche Vite does make a product called Restore, which is a thinner that will restore the formula.
 Additionally, always make sure to close the cap completely if you're not using it at the moment.
 Nail art can involve more than one coat of top coat, so it's easy to just leave the cap sitting on the bottle without closing it completely.
 Doing this can cause your top coat to thicken much more quickly.